florind/what-runs-where/README.md

 What-runs-where is a service that parses and aggregates the version strings of any number of web services which choose to publish their version.
 It is useful when you have several testing&prod environments where several versions of your web services are running and you want to have a quick overview of what runs where.<br/>
-Check-out <a href="http://vast-brook-8589.herokuapp.com/">this live example</a> running on Heroku (see also the Heroku section way below).

 ## Building